20 play suggestions with the Pop it's!

 Anneke:

-12. With the letters put words in the row of the pop-it.
-So small words and long words.
+12. Use the letters to create words in the row of the pop-it.
+So, short words and long words.

 Using pop its for relaxation and concentration